CDRH/orchid/docs/search_preset.md

 - @res: result of a `.query` call to the API or subset API (@section)
 - @route_path: string representation of the route used to get to this action

-## Views
+## Views and Locales

-Good news, you only need to alter one view to get search presets working!
-If you are happy with the default appearance, consider yourself done after creating a file at `items/_search_preset_text.html.erb` and filling in your commentary.
+Good news, if you are happy with the default appearance, consider yourself done!

-However, if you would like to alter the appearance or behavior, there are several views / partials made available for the search preset functionality.
+If you would like to add a small amount of commentary to the top of your search preset, for example a description of the images in an image gallery, you can add basic HTML in the locale files such as `config/locales/en.yml` and `config/locales/es.yml` under `search_preset.about_html`.

+Sometimes, however, you may need to alter the appearance of behavior of your search preset.
+In that case, you will need to override some of the views:

 - `items/search_preset.html.erb`
 - `items/_search_preset_res_items.html.erb`